Frequently Asked Questions about Fiji

 - What Electricity / Electrical Sockets are in Fiji?

 Fiji Islands Tourist Information

 Which Airlines Fly to Fiji?

 The Fiji Islands is the main tourist destination in the South Pacific with direct flights from several major world cities including Sydney, Auckland, Los Angeles, Hong Kong & Seoul.
 Virgin Australia, Qantas / Jet Star, Air New Zealand and Fiji Airways (formerly Air Pacific) are the main international carriers with Korean Air also flying to Korea and having connections on to Japan and European cities.
-Regional airlines flying into Fiji include Solomon Airlines, Air Vanuatu and Air Nauru.
+Regional airlines flying into Fiji include Air Caledonie, Solomon Airlines, Air Vanuatu and Air Nauru.

 Where is the International Airport?